peterjbachman/causal_project/README.md

 pip install -r requirements.txt
 ```

-Set up R for this project by then running the following:
+Set up R for this project by then running the following in the same terminal:

 ```shell
 R